andreemic/moqq/README.md

 This package utilizes Jimp to compose device mockups.
 Currently only mockups with a pc are supported.

 In action: <a href="https://andreev.work/projects" target="_blank">andreev.work/projects</a>

+# Installation
+`npm i -g  moqq` for use anywhere.
+See https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally if EACCESS errors arise.

+`npm i moqq` for use in the current package.

 # JS Docs
 #### Classes